gchavez2/awesome_hierarchical_matrices/README.md

-Curated list of Hierarchical Matrices (H-Matrices) frameworks, libraries and software (by language).
+Curated list of Hierarchical Matrices (H-Matrices) frameworks, libraries, and software (by language).
 Inspired by the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

 If you want to contribute to this list (please do), send me a pull request or contact me [@gusChvz](https://www.twitter.com/gusChvz).